-Each pair will meet with one member of the teaching staff for a 15 minute code grading session.
-During the code grading you will present and discuss your solution to the module 4 mandatory assignments mutual exclusion, rendezvous and bounded buffer.
-Working solutions are not enough.
-During the code grading you must show that you understand the concepts used in the assignments and that you can explain how your solutions works.
+During the mandatory code grading sessions for module 1 each pair will meet with one member of the teaching staff for a 15 minute code grading session.
+During the code grading you will present and discuss your solution to the module 1 mandatory assignment.
+A working solution is not enough.
+During the code grading you must show that you understand the concepts used in the assignment and that you can explain how your solution works.

 You will be graded fail or pass (3) individually.

-If you fail the code grading for the mandatory assignment you must attend the retake code grading Thursday Mars 8 and no longer has the opportunity to get a higher grade than pass (3) for the module 1 assignment.
+If you fail the mandatory code grading for the mandatory assignment you must attend the retake code grading session for module 1 and no longer has the opportunity to get a higher grade than pass (3) for the module 1 assignment.

-If you pass the the code grading you have the opportunity to solve the optional Simple Threads™ higher grade assignment and present your solution during a code grading session Thursday Mars 8.
+If you pass the mandatory code grading for module 1 you have the opportunity to solve the optional higher grade assignment and present your solution during the higher grade code grading session for module 1.

-In the detailed schedule below you see when your pair is scheduled for the code grading.
+In the detailed code grading schedules below you can see when and where your group will meet for the seminar.

 Be ready 15 minutes early